Harbor House Hotel and Marina At-a-Glance

-This charming hotel overlooks Galveston’s historic wharf and is the site of an early Galveston Steamship Terminal.
-Today the hotel provides a vantage point for portside ship watching and is a hotel of choice for cruise ship passengers seeking pre- and post- cruise excursions on the island.
+Harbor House Hotel sits on the site of an early Galveston Steamship Terminal and, today, provides a vantage point for portside ship watching and is the hotel of choice for cruise ship passengers seeking pre- and post- cruise excursions on the island.
 Nine boat slips adjacent to the hotel welcome guests to sail in for a stay.

-Complimentary Continental breakfast is served daily at the hotel and guests are welcome to enjoy signing privileges at both The Tremont House and Hotel Galvez & Spa.
+A complimentary Continental breakfast is served daily at the hotel and guests are welcome to enjoy signing privileges at both The Tremont House and Hotel Galvez & Spa®.
 Olympia The Grill at Pier 21, a Mediterranean restaurant, is located on the first floor.
-Other restaurants are located within walking distance from the hotel and offer local treats, fresh seafood and Galveston charm.
+Other nearby restaurants are Nonny Tony’s World Kitchen, Willie G’s Seafood and Steakhouse and Fisherman’s Wharf Seafood Grill and all offer local treats, fresh seafood and Galveston charm.